pttlink/ASL-AsteriskNG/README.md

 # Using Docker to run
 A Dockerfile has been created that will allow you to build this code as it currently is and run it.
 The base image is Debian Stretch (9.4.0).
-There are no AllStarLink config files included in /etc/asterisk.
-You will need to either import them into your Docker build yourself or share them from the host OS using -v

 To build:<br/>
 Grab the Dockerfile from the Docker directory and place in directory by itself